HPG-ODIGlobal/local_hum_funding/README.md

 Funding data on allocations from country-based pooled funds (CBPFs) was downloaded from the [CBPF Data Explorer](https://cbpf.data.unocha.org/dataexplorer.html).

 Funding data on sub-grants from implementers of CBPF projects to other partner organisations is currently not publicly available with granular, project-level breakdown.
-The CBPF office however did share this data with the authors and it is included in the aggregate analysis results in the [output](https://github.com/niklasrie/local_hum_funding/tree/main/output) folder, though ommitted from the granular [master dataset](https://github.com/niklasrie/local_hum_funding/blob/main/output/master_local_funding_flows.csv) and the [data inputs](https://github.com/niklasrie/local_hum_funding/tree/main/input). **This means that there currently is a discrepancy when adding up the values from the disaggregated master local funding flow dataset to reproduce the aggregate results in the output folder.**
+The CBPF office however did share this data with the authors and it is included in the aggregate analysis results in the [output](https://github.com/niklasrie/local_hum_funding/tree/main/output) folder, though ommitted from the granular [master dataset](https://github.com/niklasrie/local_hum_funding/blob/main/output/master_local_funding_flows.csv) and the [data inputs](https://github.com/niklasrie/local_hum_funding/tree/main/input). **This means that there currently is a discrepancy when adding up the values from the disaggregated master local funding flow dataset to reproduce some of the aggregate results in the output folder.**

 ### UNICEF